DarvidTorres/mydocs/Python/f-strings.md

 |`^`|Forces the field to be centered within the available space.|
 | `=`    | Forces the padding to be placed after the sign (if any) but before the digits.
 This is used for printing fields in the form ‘+000000120’.
 This alignment option is only valid for numeric types.
 It becomes the default for numbers when ‘0’ immediately precedes the field width. |

-`width` is input as a number defining the size (number of characters) we want the output string to have.
+`width` is input as a number defining the size (number of characters) we want the output string to have. `width` is a decimal integer defining the minimum total field width, including any formatting characters.
+If not specified, then the field width will be determined by the content.

 Example: